jlazovskis/TopoAware/README.md

 #### Compiling in R

-If you already have the mentioned libraries on your machine, you can use the `sourceCpp` command from the `Rcpp` library to immediately start using the code.
+The `C++` code has been ported to `R` using the `Rcpp` package.
+Dependencies on the other libraries are sorted either by including the header files (in the case of GUDHI), or by requiring the respective ported packages as dependences (boost as [BH](https://cran.r-project.org/web/packages/BH), Eigen as [RcppEigen](https://cran.r-project.org/web/packages/RcppEigen), and CGAL as [RcppCGAL](https://cran.r-project.org/web/packages/BH)).
+3.8.0 included  If you already have the mentioned libraries on your machine, you can use the `sourceCpp` command from the `Rcpp` library to immediately start using the code.

     > library('Rcpp')
     > sourceCpp('hvt_sourceCpp.cpp')
     > df <- read.csv('examples/2d_input.csv')
     > df2 <- hypervolume_t(data=df, dist_barycenter=0.6, dist_sparsify=0.01)

-If you are missing some of the libraries, the necessary files are povided in an `R` package.

 # TODO

+* Documentation
+* Replace cout in R port with appropriate method
 * Move examples to new subsection, align variable names
+* Test cases